 Houston Goodwin (18:12)

-It's a lot of hard work and there are bumps in the roads.
-But I think that like what you focus on expands.
-And so if you're focusing on what what's worth it, we like every time something comes up.
-That's not ideal.
-It's like man, what an opportunity to create value for us and the customers in the company, because we know that this can be done better.
-And it's not being done as good as it could be.
-So let's just do it better.
-And it's going to be so good for us.
-It's gonna be so good for our clients and
+It's a lot of hard work and there are bumps in the road.
+But I think that what you focus on expands.
+So, if you're focusing on what's worth it . . . it's like “man, what an opportunity to create value for us and the customers in the company, because we know that this can be done better.
+It's not being done as good as it could be.
+So, let's just do it better.
+It's going to be so good for us.
+It's going to be so good for our clients.”
+I think for us is just keeping that mindset.
+It is not all rainbows.
+It is not always fun and easy, but it is important, to keep on the prize of why we're doing this and why the juice is worth the squeeze.
+That overcomes a lot of the tougher circumstances, for sure.

 Elizabeth Shea (18:51)

-you might not have anticipated or were there any.
+What are some gotchas that you might not have anticipated, or were there any?

 Houston Goodwin (19:20)

-we put a lot of work into diligence.
-Like I would say nothing has come up for either company that was not on our radar.
-So like we just were, it was out of left field.
-We didn't expect it. was like a big problem that we didn't catch.
-I think everything is just when you get into the seat and you're operating a lot of things that you thought were a six out of 10 or a seven or now a seven out of 10, or you thought it was a nine out of 10.
-So it was high on the radar, but you get in, it's like really an 11 out of 10.
-And it's, it's even more crucial or there's, you know, the
+We put a lot of work into diligence.
+I would say nothing has come up for either company that was not on our radar.
+Nothing was out of left field where we didn't expect it, like a big problem that we didn't catch.
+I think sometimes it’s just when you get into the seat and you're operating a lot of things that you thought were a six out of ten, or now a seven out of ten, or you thought it was a nine out of ten.
+An instance where something was high on the radar, but you get in and it's like really an eleven out of ten where it's even more crucial or the problem needs to be fixed even faster.

-The problem needs to be fixed even faster.
-So I would just say it's like a heightened awareness of all the work that you put in in diligence, but yeah, that's why I'm really thankful to partner with a good, ⁓ private equity group that really helped us with, the diligence to make sure that, thankfully for the two acquisitions, like there really hasn't been any, like this just came from nowhere and it was, was a completely blind side.
-So we do a lot of work and you know, constellation playbook is very simple.
+So I would just say it's like a heightened awareness of all the work that you put in diligence, but yeah, that's why I'm really thankful to have partnered with a good private equity group that really helped us with the diligence to make sure that — thankfully for the two acquisitions — there really hasn't been anything we’ve been blindsided with.
+And Constellation’s playbook is very simple.
 Like what's your gross retention?
 What's your net retention?
+It depends on what you're looking to buy and all that.
+But as long as you have a mission critical piece of software, that overcomes a lot, right?

 Elizabeth Shea (21:02)